 Dating doesn’t suck.
 The way we’ve been dating does.

 Yes, online dating has many drawbacks.
-For me, it was the amount of time it required.
+For me, it’s the amount of time it requires.
 Like you, I have a busy life.
 I am a business owner, dog mom, friend, daughter, sister, cousin, neice, volunteer, and then there are my day-to-day roles: housekeeper, cook, dog walker, physical trainer, handywoman, gardener… you know, all the things.